 Where we stayed in Jabal Akdar, the hotel had many different hiking options on marked trails.
 There were a few rather difficult hikes that were accessible from the hotel via foot or via four-wheel drive vehicle with a hired hiking guide.

 Highlights will include incredible views of gorges and valleys, seeing some of the oldest Juniper trees on the Arabian peninsulas, hikes through pomegranate fields, and visiting abandoned villages as well as witnessing life in local communities.

-Currently closed but when Al Hoota Cave finally reopens – it is a must see.
-Over five kilometers long and a fascinating ecotourism site.
-Once restricted only to experienced cavers equipped with ropes and safety equipment, it was officialy opened in 2006 as a “Show Cave” with guided tours and accessible to the general public.
+Al Hoota Cave is a must see.
+It is over five kilometers long and is a fascinating ecotourism site.
+Once restricted only to experienced cavers equipped with ropes and safety equipment, it was officially opened in 2006 as a “Show Cave” with guided tours and accessible to the general public.

 Besides the usual cave attraction of stalactite and stalagmite formations, there is an underground lake in the main cave which is inhabited by thousands of blind, transparent fish, who rely on floods to carry in nourishment from the outside world.

-If it ever re-opens again, the tourist train that runs between the Al Hoota Cave Visitor Center and the cave entrance seems like it would be fun and interesting – especially for the kids.
+There is a tourist train that runs between the Al Hoota Cave Visitor Center and the cave entrance – seems like it would be fun and interesting, especially for the kids.
 Check the cave’s official website for updates.